 Certain protocols must be adhered to, or elements met, before a bona fide physician-patient relationship can be established.
-Among these are the following: the physician must create and maintain medical records; the physician must have a complete understanding of the patient's medical history; specific medical issues must be identified, and plans developed to address each; treatment must be conducted in a professional setting; the physician must, where appropriate, set boundaries for the patient; and the physician must monitor the patient's progress.
-Important for treatment of most medical conditions, especially those involving chronic pain, is continuity of treatment.
-Some chronic pain patients with serious or debilitating conditions need constant monitoring for their own safety.
-I note that, in the present case, while some of these protocols, or elements, are present in Dr. Eisenbud's treatment of defendants, others are lacking in both substance and in process.
+Among these are the following: the physician must create and maintain medical records; the physician must have a complete understanding of the patient's medical history; specific medical issues must be identified and plans developed to address each; treatment must be conducted in a professional setting; the physician must, when appropriate, set boundaries for the patient; and the physician must monitor the patient's progress.
+Important for the treatment of most medical conditions, especially those involving chronic pain, is continuity of treatment.
+Some chronic-pain patients with serious or debilitating conditions need constant monitoring for their own safety.
+I note that, in the present case, while some of these protocols or elements were present in Dr. Eisenbud's treatment of defendants, others were lacking in both substance and process.

 In order to have a bona fide physician-patient relationship, a legal duty must be established between the physician and his or her patient.
 If no duty arises from the relationship, then no legally recognizable physician-patient relationship exists.
 Only once a physician-patient relationship is established and a treatment plan is instituted may a physician be held liable for malpractice under Michigan law.
-However, by insulating a physician from "prosecution, or penalty in any manner," including "civil penalty" in connection with that physician's certification of a patient for medical marijuana, § 4(f) leaves a physician so acting unaccountable in the matter to society and to his or her patient.
-It is problematic to classify a physician-patient relationship where the physician has no enforceable duties to the patient as bona fide.
-In my opinion, because such physicians as Dr. Eisenbud, in the course of approving written certifications for medical marijuana use, do not establish a legally binding physician-patient relationship in the matter, such relationships, in the eyes of the law, are not bona fide.
+However, by insulating a physician from "prosecution, or penalty in any manner," including "civil penalty" in connection with that physician's certification of a patient for the medical use of marijuana, § 4(f) leaves a physician so acting unaccountable in the matter to society and to his or her patient.
+MCL 333.26424(f).
+It is problematic to classify as bona fide a physician-patient relationship when the physician has no enforceable duties to the patient.
+In my opinion, because physicians such as Dr. Eisenbud, in the course of approving written certifications for the medical use of marijuana, do not establish a